MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/outlook/manage/policy-management.md

 ## Disable Offline mode
-The `OfflineEnabledWin` parameter specifies whether to allow the new Outlook for Windows to be used offline.<br> For more information see, [Set-OwaMailboxPolicy -OfflineEnabledWin](/powershell/module/exchange/set-owamailboxpolicy#-offlineenabledwin).
+The `OfflineEnabledWin` parameter specifies whether to allow the new Outlook for Windows to be used offline.<br> For more information see, [Set-OwaMailboxPolicy - OfflineEnabledWin](/powershell/module/exchange/set-owamailboxpolicy#-offlineenabledwin).

 ## Enable Location Suggestions
 The `PlacesEnabled` parameter specifies whether to enable or disable Places in Outlook on the web.
 Places lets users search, share, and map location details by using Bing. <br> For more information, see [Set-OwaMailboxPolicy - PlacesEnabled](/powershell/module/exchange/set-owamailboxpolicy#-placesenabled).

 ## Enable a default Theme
 A theme defines the colors, fonts, and images that are displayed to users in the new Outlook for Windows and on the web.
-Admins can check more information on how to [Create a theme for Outlook on the web in Exchange Server | Microsoft Learn](/exchange/clients/outlook-on-the-web/themes#default-outlook-on-the-web-themes-in-exchange-2016) and then use the cmdlet [Set-OwaMailboxPolicy - Default Theme](/powershell/module/exchange/set-owamailboxpolicy#-defaulttheme) to set the default value.
+Admins can check more information on how to [Create a theme for Outlook on the web in Exchange Server | Microsoft Learn](/exchange/clients/outlook-on-the-web/themes#default-outlook-on-the-web-themes-in-exchange-2016) and then use the cmdlet [Set-OwaMailboxPolicy - DefaultTheme](/powershell/module/exchange/set-owamailboxpolicy#-defaulttheme) to set the default value.

 ##  Disable Suggested Replies
 `OrganizationConfig` is a cmdlet that supports a seamless user experience, as employees can transition effortlessly between devices and platforms without encountering discrepancies in functionality or accessibility for the following features: